-- The disclosed figure was Canadian \$66 million. - The disclosed figure was Canadian \$42 million.
+&lt;sup>7 The disclosed figure was Canadian \$66 million.

+&lt;sup>8 The disclosed figure was Canadian \$42 million.

-&lt;sup>7 Noting that while most forecasters expect higher oil prices to generally be maintained, there are also scenarios where oil prices fall due to improvements in technology and/or changes in demand or geopolitical factors.
+&lt;sup>9 Noting that while most forecasters expect higher oil prices to generally be maintained, there are also scenarios where oil prices fall due to improvements in technology and/or changes in demand or geopolitical factors.